Written by: Syed Naqvi, Head of Product Development + Innovation @Blueland

 Blueland’s Ammonia-Free Products

-At Blueland, all of our products are safe for people and the planet.
-Our cleaning solutions do not contain any ammonia, or any other harmful or toxic chemicals.
-Everything in our products is EPA Safer Choice and we do not use any chemicals on the Prop 65 banned chemicals list.
-Our products are effective, affordable and safe without the harsh chemicals.
-When tested by third party studies, our cleaners were proven to be as effective as traditional cleaners, without the toxic chemicals.
+At Blueland, all of our products are safe for use at home.
+Our cleaning solutions do not contain any ammonia.
+We only used ingredients from the EPA Safer Chemical Ingredients List and we do not use any chemicals on the Prop 65 banned chemicals list.
+Our products are effective, affordable and safe with our non-toxic formulations.
+When tested by independent third-party labs, our cleaners were proven to clean effectively when tested alongside major brands.